temporalio/documentation/docs/application-development/testing.md

 import {Context} from "@temporalio/activity";
 import assert from "assert";

+// A function that takes two numbers and returns a promise that resolves to the sum of the two numbers
+// and the current attempt.
 async function activityFoo(a: number, b: number): Promise<number> {
   return a + b + Context.current().info.attempt;
 }

+// Creating a new MockActivityEnvironment with the attempt set to 2.
+Then it is running the activityFoo
-const env = new MockActivityEnvironment({attempt: 2});
+// function with the parameters 5 and 35.
+Then it is asserting that the result is 42. const env = new MockActivityEnvironment({attempt: 2});
 const result = await env.run(activityFoo, 5, 35);
 assert.equal(result, 42);